 Governors recognise the expertise that staff build up by managing safeguarding concerns on a daily basis and, as a result, have the opportunity to contribute to and shape staff training and this policy.
 All staff receive safeguarding and child protection training (including online safety) at induction.
 The training is regularly updated and reflects the whole school approach to keeping children safe.
-In addition, staff receive regular, at least annually, safeguarding updates (for example, via email, e-bulletins and staff meetings) to provide them with what they need to keep children safe.
+In addition, staff receive regular, at least annual, safeguarding updates (for example, via email, e-bulletins and staff meetings) to provide them with what they need to keep children safe.

-Our training ensures that staff
+Our training ensures that staff:

-- can spot the signs of possible abuse and neglect - know the school's safeguarding procedures and their role in carrying them out - have awareness of and understand their role in the early help process and the process for making a referral to the local authority's children's services, including what may follow after a referral - know what to do if a child tells them they are being harmed, including how to manage this information confidentially - understand the reasons why children may not feel ready or know how to tell someone that they are being harmed - receive Prevent training, which will prepare them for identifying children at risk of being drawn into terrorism and how to challenge extremist ideas - understand what cyber security the school has in place to keep pupils and staff safe when online at school and how to report any issues - understand what ineffective filtering and monitoring systems look like and how to report any concerns or issues - know that children who identify as or are perceived be LGBT can be targeted by other children
+- Can spot the signs of possible abuse, neglect and exploitation. - Know the school's safeguarding procedures and their role in carrying them out.

+- Have awareness of and understand their role in the early help process and the process for making a referral to the local authority's children's services, including what may follow after a referral. - Know what to do if a child tells them they are being harmed, including how to manage this information confidentially. - Understand the reasons why children may not feel ready or know how to tell someone that they are being harmed. - Receive Prevent training, which will prepare them for identifying children at risk of being radicalised into terrorism and how to challenge extremist ideas. - Understand what cyber security the school has in place to keep children and staff safe when online at school and how to report any issues. - Understand what ineffective filtering and monitoring systems look like and how to report any concerns or issues. - Know that children who identify as or are perceived be LGBT can be targeted by other children.